corentinl/terraform-gcp-example-input/instructions/instruction03.md

 ```

 Check that your instance is well provisioned according to the input you've defined.

-# Extra optional Step
-make you "zone_names" variable a list and when using this variable with the compute_instance resource choose randomly a zone from the list

 ### Destroy (Optional)
 To get rid of all previously provisioned resources run